Fuwn/para/README.md

 ### Speed

-In a two-hundred-forty-four frame `.ppm` benchmark running the command `$ para ./benchmark.ppm gif benchmark.gif` on a twelve-core, twenty-four-thread Ryzen 9 processor, para took an average of 566.9893 milliseconds, while ppm-parser took an average of 50.4171397 seconds.
+In a 219 frame `.ppm` benchmark, running the command `$ para ./samplememo_02.ppm gif samplememo_02.gif` on a twelve-core, twenty-four-thread Ryzen 9 processor, para took an average of 368.35 milliseconds, while ppm-parser took an average of 50.4171397 seconds.

-Running the command `$ para ./benchmark.ppm 0 benchmark.png` on a twelve-core,
+Running the command `$ para ./samplememo_02.ppm 0 samplememo_02.png` on a twelve-core,
-twenty-four-thread Ryzen 9 processor, para took an average of 8.6251 milliseconds, while ppm-parser took an average of 358.2232 milliseconds.
+twenty-four-thread Ryzen 9 processor, para took an average of 1.875619 milliseconds, while ppm-parser took an average of 358.2232 milliseconds.

 Rust versus Python isn't very fair, however, this benchmark shows the speed improvements